How do Academics use SurveyMonkey Audience?

 - Writing It All Up

-Each time a SurveyMonkey Contribute member completes an eligible survey, SurveyMonkey makes a contribution of $0.50 to a charity of the member’s choice, plus the member can choose to enter into a $100 sweepstakes.
+Each time a SurveyMonkey Contribute member completes an eligible survey, SurveyMonkey makes a contribution to a charity of the member’s choice, plus the member can choose to enter into a sweepstakes.
 Click to see the full list of charities participating with SurveyMonkey Contribute.

-We take great care to ensure that we have a diverse group of members, who are interested in sharing their opinions with you.
-When a panelist joins our member pool of respondents and becomes a SurveyMonkey Contribute member, they are prompted to complete an initial "profile" survey.
+We take great care to ensure that we have a diverse group of members who are interested in sharing their opinions with you.
+When a panelist joins our community of respondents and becomes a SurveyMonkey Contribute member, they are prompted to complete an initial "profile" survey.

-This profile contains questions to address all of the demographic basics (gender, age, etc.) as well as some other targeting characteristics you might care about (cell phone usage, job type, and more).
+This profile contains questions to address demographic basics (gender, age, etc.) as well as some other targeting characteristics you might care about (cell phone usage, job type, and more).
 Visit this FAQ article about who makes up our audience and the targeting criteria we have available.

 Our Audience is, overall, a diverse group of people and is reflective of the U.S. population (and of other country populations for our international members).
 However, it is comprised of people who have Internet access and have joined a program to take surveys.